-During the past five years, all of the directors and officers of the Corporation have been engaged in their principal occupations or in other executive capacities with the corporations or firms with which they currently hold positions, with the exception of Mr. Neill who prior to May 7, 1996 was President, Orenda division of Hawker Canada, Mr. Gowan, who prior to February 28, 1999, served as Chief Financial Officer and Corporate Secretary of Magellan Aerospace Corporation and Mr. Young, who prior to 1997, served as Canada's Minister of Transport, Minister of Human Resources Development and Minister of National Defence.
+During the past five years, all of the directors and officers of the Corporation have been engaged in their principal occupations or in other executive capacities with the corporations or firms with which they currently hold positions, with the exception of Mr. Neill who prior to May 7, 1996 was President, Orenda division of Hawker Canada, Mr. Gowan, who prior to February 28, 1999, served as Chief Financial Officer and Corporate Secretary of Magellan Aerospace Corporation, Mr. Young, who prior to 1997, served as Canada's Minister of Transport, Minister of Human Resources Development and Minister of National Defence, Ms. Ball, who prior to 2000 served as Director, Human Resources for Orenda Aerospace Corporation, Mr. Groot, who served as Controller for Canada Brick Limited from 1998 to 1999 and as Controller for Austin Powder Ltd. from 1995 to 1998, and Mr. Matthews, who served as Vice President, Marketing and Contracts for Bristol Aerospace Limited prior to July, 1999.

 Messrs.
-Edwards, Neill, Lowe, Davis and Dimma are members of the Executive Committee of the Board of Directors.
+Edwards, Neill, Davis and Dimma are members of the Executive Committee of the Board of Directors.
 Messrs.
-Edwards, Davis, Dimma and Palmer are members of the Audit Committee.
+Davis, Dimma, Gowan and Palmer are members of the Audit Committee.
 Messrs.
 Edwards, Davis and Dimma are members of the Human Resources and Nominating Committee of the Board of Directors.
 Messrs.
 Lowe and Moeller are members of the Environment and Safety Committee of the Board of Directors.

-As at March 31, 2000, the directors and senior officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over 19,789,345 common shares representing approximately 30.6% of the outstanding Common Shares of the Corporation.
+As at March 31, 2001, the directors and senior officers of the Corporation, as a group, beneficially own, directly or indirectly, or exercise control or direction over 20,017,138 common shares representing approximately 30.4% of the outstanding Common Shares of the Corporation.